Welcome to the Coalfields Regeneration Trust

 The Coalfields Regeneration Trust (CRT) is the leading regeneration organisation dedicated to improving the quality of life in Britain’s former mining communities.
 We are a charitable company and social enterprise with teams deployed across England, Scotland and Wales.

-Since 1999 we have invested over £260m in projects that make a positive difference to the lives of people in our target communities across Britain and we deliver services that help people gain new skills, achieve qualifications, find work, set up and grow new businesses and become more active in their communities.
+Since 1999 we have invested hundreds of millions of pounds into projects that make a positive difference to the lives of people in our target communities across Britain and we develop programmes and deliver activities that help people gain new skills, achieve qualifications, find work, set up and grow new businesses and become more active in their communities.
 Whilst these activities have impacted positively on thousands of people over the years, challenges still remain and we are committed to responding to these.

-New Study Evidences the Need for Continued Support in Coalfield Communities
+Study Evidences the Need for Continued Support of Coalfield Communities

 The Coalfields Regeneration Trust commissioned the Centre for Regional Economic and Social Research at Sheffield Hallam University to compare economic and social conditions in the former mining areas of England, Scotland and Wales with the rest of the country.